tvooo/tp2/61-pilot.md

 Both videos start with a solo ride and the full 30 FPS.
 Thus, the transitions between individual frames are short and the overall scene gives a smooth visual impression.
 However, as soon as I slip into a formation with other cyclists, the number of FPS is (intentionally) cut in half.
 This is very visible, as not only the playback is slower, but the transitions are sudden and somewhat 'choppy'.
 While it is generally beneficial that the change in formation is very noticeable, the visual characteristic distracts from the actual message at hand, because it feels like a decrease in quality (which, strictly speaking, it is).
 With this in mind, it might be worth to utilise a proper video recording instead of time-lapse in another iteration of the experiment.
 This way, the video would never fall underneath 30 FPS and would be more pleasant to watch.

+This experiment did not serve the purpose to explore 'new' methods for bicycling research; back when it was conducted, this was not the frame of my research yet.
+It led me, however, to question the ways in which we employ representations in our research.
+Using simple existing tools and a metaphor of time, I could employ video to represent and convey a non-obvious aspect of the bicycling experience.